Keeping your kids busy sewing in lockdown could be the answer you’re looking for!

 My favourite thread is just your regular sewing thread.
 But you can use yarn or perhaps even dental floss.
 I’ve never tried to sew a project using dental floss…so if you do use it, I’d love to hear how it goes.

 No polyester fiberfil for stuffing?
-Well, don’t despair…fabric scraps, old clothes cut into strips, stockings, cotton wool and even scrunched-up plastic bags will all work well as stuffing for projects like softies.
+Well, don’t despair…fabric scraps, old clothes cut into strips, stockings, cotton wool, old pillow inserts, dryer lint and even scrunched-up plastic bags will all work well as stuffing for projects like softies.
 Again, look around and experiment.
 See what works and what doesn’t.

 These should be easy to find substitutes for: safety pins, paper clips, bull dog clips or pegs are great for holding two pieces of fabric in place while you sew them together.
 I’m guessing most of us will have pegs…I wish I didn’t…they remind me of the washing I still haven’t done!